Skip to Main Content

 What services does a costume designer provide?

-Here is the breakdown.
-The costume designer creates the look for each character through clothing, working from script analysis through final wrap.
-This has research, sketching designs, sourcing or creating costumes, overseeing fittings, and supervising the costume department on set.
+The costume designer builds the look for each character through clothing.
+The work runs from script analysis to final wrap.
+It covers research, sketching designs, sourcing or making costumes, running fittings, and leading the costume department on set.

 Can you handle period productions?